TopQuadrant/shacl/process.md

 * Refresh the webpage until rule checkign completes.
 * If all is good, click "release" at the top.

+Note from 1.0.1: this happened automatically.
+The rules ran as part of `release:perform`.

 ### Clearup

 Check where any intermediate files are left over.